-In the current year, the General Fund's final revenue budget amounts compared to the original revenue budget amounts showed an increase of \$1.6 million.
-This increase was due primarily to an increase in state aid from what was originally budgeted.
-The actual revenue exceeded the final revenue budget by \$6.2 million.
-This was due to actual Mortgage Tax revenues exceeding the final revenue budget amount by \$7.7 million, and insurance recovery revenue exceeding budget by \$1.3 million.
-These revenues were offset by a shortfall in departmental income of \$2.2 million mostly from Parks and recreational charges, fines of \$.3 million, and parking permits of \$.4 million from the final budgeted amounts.
+In the current year, the General Fund's final revenue budget amounts compared to the original revenue budget amounts showed an increase of \$1.8 million.
+This increase was due primarily to an increase in departmental income from what was originally budgeted.
+The actual revenue exceeded the final revenue budget by \$6.0 million.
+This was due to actual state aid revenues exceeding the final revenue budget amount by \$4.7 million, insurance recovery revenue exceeding budget by \$1.2 million.
+These revenues were offset by a shortfall in departmental income of \$.9 million, and license and permits of \$.3 million from the final budgeted amounts.

-The final expenditure budget compared to the original expenditure budget showed an increase of \$3.5 million.
-These budget amendment increases were due primarily to increased Town Attorney costs of \$1 million.
-This increase was due to ongoing legal actions.
-The actual expenditures as compared to the final budget expenditures showed a favorable variance of \$4.9 million.
-This variance was due to the actual costs of government programs being less than the final budgeted expenditure as a result of cutbacks due to stringent monitoring of expenses.
+The final expenditure budget compared to the original expenditure budget showed an increase of \$3.7 million.
+These budget amendment increases were due primarily to increased Information Technology costs of \$.8 million.
+This increase was due to upgrades in cyber security.
+The actual expenditures as compared to the final budget expenditures showed a favorable variance of \$4.4 million.
+This variance was due to the actual costs of government programs less than the final budgeted expenditure as a result of cutbacks due to stringent monitoring of expenses.